cognitivesleep/cognitivesleep.github.io/README.md

 ## Requirements:

-_* Our only requirement is for the user to have a Spotify Premium account, though if currently without one, there's no need to worry.
+_* Our only requirements are for the user to download our Cognitive Sleep app and have a Spotify Premium account, though if currently without one, there's no need to worry.
 As part of our incentive towards fellow potential participants, we are giving out a free 1-month Spotify Premium pass with the opportunity of continuous renewal as long as the self-experiment is kept underway and the findings shared for scientific purposes._

 ## Procedure:

-**So, how does our cognitive experiment work?
+**So, how does our cognitive experiment work?**

-Let's give it a try...**
+**Let's give it a try...**

 _To begin with, choose a playlist which feels adequate for the moment you find yourself in:_